-Bonded Indebtedness - As of 8/31/18 \$25.5 State Employee Pensions - Unfunded as of 6/30/18 21.2 Teachers' Pension - Unfunded as of 6/30/18 13.2 State Employee Post-Retirement Health and Life - Unfunded as of 6/30/17 17.4 Teachers' Post-Retirement Health and Life - Unfunded as of 6/30/16 3.0 Cumulative GAAP Deficit - As of 6/30/18 0.8 Total \$81.1 issuances over the five year period between \$1.9 billion to \$2.1 billion with the expenditure on debt service generally gradually increasing over such period.
+Bonded Indebtedness - As of 6/30/19 \$ 26.1 State Employee Pensions - Unfunded as of 6/30/18 21.2 Teachers' Pension - Unfunded as of 6/30/18 16.8 State Employee Post-Retirement Health and Life - Unfunded as of 6/30/17 17.4 Teachers' Post-Retirement Health and Life - Unfunded as of 6/30/18 3.1 Cumulative GAAP Deficit - As of 6/30/18 0.2 Total \$ 84.8

 The reports also estimated general obligation bond authorizations, allocations, issuance and debt service for the current fiscal year and succeeding four fiscal years.
-The reports estimated fairly stable general obligation bond
+The reports estimated fairly stable general obligation bond issuances over the five year period of \$1.6 billion in each year and UCONN 2000/Next Generation bond issuances between \$0.1 and \$0.3 billion in each year with the expenditure on debt service generally gradually increasing over such period.

 The projections of OPM and OFA are only estimates and no assurances can be given that future events will materialize as estimated, or that subsequent estimates, adjustments or actions of the State will not reflect changes in the operations of the General Fund or in the estimated or final results of such fiscal years.
-In addition, the State has a balanced budget requirement and an expenditure cap as discussed in the Financial Procedures section under the heading The Budgetary Process - Balanced Budget Requirement.
+In addition, the State has a balanced budget requirement and a spending cap as discussed in the Financial Procedures section under the heading The Budgetary Process - Balanced Budget Requirement.
 As such, budgets adopted for future fiscal years will need to comply with those requirements.
 As a result, the figures included in the report do not represent a projection of the actual financial results that might be expected, but instead serve as a planning tool.